hisekr/Todo-List/README.md

 # How To Run
-In order to run this project, Install all the dependencies using npm i npm i react-icons
+In order to run this project, Install all the dependencies using npm i, npm i react-icons,

-then
-npm run dev.
+then npm run dev.